MicrosoftDocs/learn/learn-pr/wwl-azure/configure-web-app-settings/includes/5-enable-diagnostic-logging.md

 Before you stream logs in real time, enable the log type that you want.
 Any information written to files ending in .txt, .log, or .htm that are stored in the `/LogFiles` directory (`d:/home/logfiles`) is streamed by App Service.

+> [!NOTE]
->**Note**: Some types of logging buffer write to the log file, which can result in out of order events in the stream.
+> Some types of logging buffer write to the log file, which can result in out of order events in the stream.
 For example, an application log entry that occurs when a user visits a page may be displayed in the stream before the corresponding HTTP log entry for the page request.

 * Azure portal - To stream logs in the Azure portal, navigate to your app and select **Log stream**.